Home > Thai Curries > Thai Yellow Curry with Chicken

 This post may contains links affiliate links, please read our disclosure policy.

-We’re making this yellow curry dish super easy with pre-made curry paste.
+We’re making this yellow curry dish easy with pre-made curry paste.
 The yellow hue comes from turmeric and a blend of other spices.
+If you want to try an even bolder flavor curry, check out my Massaman Beef Curry.

 What Kind of Curry Paste To Use

-The one I share in this recipe is the Mae Ploy brand, but I also use the Maseri Brand.
+The brand of curry paste will significantly affect the taste of the curry.
+I share the Mae Ploy brand in this recipe, but I have also used the Maseri Brand.
 I get both of these at my local Asian market or on Amazon.

-Rule of Thumb- Start with less curry paste, then taste the curry after you add the coconut milk, and see if additional paste is needed or if you need to add fish sauce or sugar.
+Rule of Thumb: Start with less curry paste, then taste the curry after you add the coconut milk and see if additional paste is needed or if fish sauce or sugar is needed.

 Ingredients for Yellow Curry